How to Host Your Dream Convention

 Top of My List: Brazen Comics Festival 2020 (Sydney, Australia)

 One of the conventions I was really looking forward to this year was the Brazen Comics Festival.
 Created by two amazing women from my monthly comic book meet-up (Siobhan Coombs and Meagan Date), Brazen Comics Festival is a brand new comics convention, originally scheduled for May 2020 in Sydney, Australia.
 Due to COVID-19 and lockdown laws on social distancing and big events, the Brazen Comics Festival has currently been suspended until later in the year.
 Fingers crossed.
+(Update: the festival will now take place on May 22, 2022)

 The Brazen Comics Festival (Brazen) ticks all the boxes for the things we love about conventions (guests, panels, artist alleys, kids workshops) but it has an added twist.
 It is also a celebration of women, nonbinary, and gender diverse people in comics.